McCormick & Baxter Creosoting Company

 The McCormick & Baxter Creosoting Company was an American wood treatment company.
 It operated plants in Stockton, California, and Portland, Oregon, that treated a variety of wood products using creosote and other chemical preservatives.
 Both locations have been designated as Superfund sites by the Environmental Protection Agency (EPA).

 History

 The McCormick & Baxter Creosoting Company established a plant in Stockton, California, in 1942.
 The facility treated products such as utility poles and railroad ties.
 The company began construction of another plant in Portland, Oregon, in 1945.
-C. R. McCormick Jr. of Portland and H. W. Baxter of San Francisco were the founders of the firm.
+Charles R. McCormick Jr. of Portland and Howard W. Baxter of San Francisco were the founders of the firm.

 The company declared Chapter 11 bankruptcy in 1988 and ended its operations in 1991.